 Maureen Metzger (Professor)

-I am an ally because I believe, that my behavior should reflect my values and priorities, and co-creating a community in which each person feels cherished, respected and included is important and attainable.
+I am an ally because I believe that my behavior should reflect my values and priorities, and co-creating a community where each person feels cherished, respected, and included is important and attainable.
 Just imagine what such a community could achieve!

 Emma Mitchell (Professor)

 I am an ally because I am committed to creating and maintaining a culture within our School of Nursing that is welcoming, inclusive, and affirms the many identities of each of its members.